Ticket types for User Data Governance

 Action Outcomes

-Note: When a device is removed from protection, all open tickets associated with the device are automatically closed.
+Note: When a device is removed from protection, Coro automatically closes all open tickets associated with the device.

-Suspend user from all cloud apps The user's access to their accounts on all protected cloud applications is temporarily suspended.
+Suspend user from all cloud apps Coro suspends the user's access to their accounts on all protected cloud applications.

-Suspend user from <cloud service> The user's access to their account on the designated cloud application is temporarily suspended.
+Suspend user from <cloud service> Coro suspends the user's access to their account on the designated cloud application.

 Remove exposed sharing For tickets involving data shared on cloud drives, remove the exposed data share and render any link to it as inactive.

-Contact user Coro sends an email to the recipient containing a message and the ticket info.
+Contact user Coro sends an email to the recipient containing a message about the ticket.

 Add to data governance permissions Extend the identified user's data governance permissions to allow access and exposure for this sensitive data type.